-Pay close attention to areas where many rocks & shell or pebbles have gathered, these can be great areas to metal detect because the rocks, shells or pebbles can trap valuables and metal objects among them.
+Pay close attention to areas where many rocks & shells or pebbles have gathered, these can be great areas to metal detect because the rocks, shells, or pebbles can trap valuables and metal objects among them.

 Beach Metal Detecting Finds